 Site design: site-specific design of configured space by the creative development of form.
 Studio.
 Fee.
 Prerequisite: admission to professional program.

 PLA 363 Landscape Planting Design.
 (4)

 Functional and aesthetic use of plants in arid-region landscape design.
 Explores design philosophies through planting design problems.
 Studio.
 Prerequisite: admission to professional program.

 PLA 410 Social Factors in Landscape and Urban Planning.
 (3)

 Examines the influence of social factors in landscape architecture and urban planning.

 PLA 411 Landscape Architecture Theory and Criticism.
 (3)

 Critically analyzes landscape architecture theories and projects to evaluate validity of design and contribution to society.
 Prerequisites: PLA 310, 361, 362, 420, 461.

 PLA 412 Landscape Ecology and Planning.
 (3)

-Review of the evolution of landscape ecology and landscape planning and examination of use and value.
+Reviews the evolution of landscape ecology and landscape planning and examines use and value.